ClaireLu0608/Analysis-of-Spotify-Audio-Features-and-Popularity/README.md

 4. artists: The artists of the album
 5. duration (ms):The track length in milliseconds
 6. popularity:The popularity of the track.
 The value will be between 0 and 100.
-7. preview url:A link to a 30 second preview (MP3 format) of the track.
-Can be null
-8. danceability:Danceability describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
-A value of 0.0 is least danceable and 1.0 is most danceable.
+7. danceability:How suitable a track is for dancing based on a combination of musical elements.
-9. energy:Energy is a measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.
+9. energy:A measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.
 10. key:The key the track is in.
-Integers map to pitches using standard Pitch Class notation.
-E.g. 0 = C, 1 = C♯/D♭, 2 = D, and so on.
-If no key was detected, the value is -1.
 11. loudness:The overall loudness of a track in decibels (dB).
-12. mode:Mode indicates the modality (major or minor) of a track, the type of scale from which its melodic content is derived.
-Major is represented by 1 and minor is 0.
+12. mode:Mode indicates the modality of a track, the type of scale from which its melodic content is derived.
 13. speechiness:Speechiness detects the presence of spoken words in a track.
 14. acousticness:A confidence measure from 0.0 to 1.0 of whether the track is acoustic.
 15. instrumentalness:Predicts whether a track contains no vocals.
 16. liveness:Detects the presence of an audience in the recording.
 17. valence:A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 18. tempo:The overall estimated tempo of a track in beats per minute (BPM).
-In musical terminology, tempo is the speed or pace of a given piece and derives directly from the average beat duration.

 ### distribution